Tram revival in Adelaide: Patronage

-As of July 2022, Adelaide's trams had conveyed 12.5% of Adelaide's public transport passengers during the previous 12 months; the suburban rail network carried 20.1% and buses 67.5%.
+As of July 2025, Adelaide's trams had conveyed 12.5% of Adelaide's public transport passengers during the previous 12 months; the suburban rail network carried 20.1% and buses 67.5%.
 Patronage of tram track per route kilometre was 4.8 times that of rail.

 The route extensions that opened from 2007, although only 5.4 km (3.4 mi) long, mainly served parts of Adelaide city with high vehicular and pedestrian traffic, and thus reduced inner-city traffic congestion.
 Free tram travel introduced in this area and in the Glenelg shopping precinct during financial year 2014–15 almost quadrupled patronage, with very little increase thereafter until the Covid-19 pandemic severely affected patronage from mid-March 2020.
 Increased reliability of the new trams (with more than 96 per cent on-time running) was also cited in 2017 as a factor in increased patronage.
-Patronage started to recover as the pandemic moderated in 2022–23 and Senior Citizen card travel without restriction of journey times started on 1 July 2022.
+Patronage started to recover as the pandemic moderated in 2022–23 and Senior Citizen card travel without restriction of journey times started in July 2022.